 Take some simple words of advice from the one and only Anne-Caroline Chausson, Olympic gold medallist and 19x World Champion.
 Nineteen times!

 With 19 World Championships to her name across the disciplines of BMX, downhill, dual slalom and 4X, she’s the most successful woman in off-road cycling — period.
-Now riding for Ibis Cycles, she has set her sights on winning the inaugural Enduro World Series.
+Now riding for Commençal, and on the mend from ovarian cancer, here she shares some of her knowledge.

 When you are the fastest man, it’s hard to find someone to train with, but for me it was easy.
 I always rode with guys in practice; they go first and when they tell me this jump is easy or hard I can trust them.
 It’s good for my confidence.

 2. Tune your bike to the terrain

 I have three suspension set-ups that I use for races.
 From there, I only have to make little adaptations to get a good balance.